Isangeles/flame/README.md

 ### Commands:
 Create module:
 ```
-  $engineman -o new -t module -a [module name]
+  $newmod
 ```
-Description: creates new module with specified name in 'data/modules' directory.
+Description: Starts new module creation dialog.
+New module will be created in 'data/modules' directory.
 New module contains one chapter and start area.

 Load module:
 ```